onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 - donate all of our locked coins to miners

 To follow along, you must:
+- have Python3 installed
 - run [Bitcoin inquisitions](https://github.com/bitcoin-inquisition/bitcoin/) which has OP_CTV enabled
 - run Bitcoin regtest network with `-txindex` flag enabled
 - have basic understanding of `bitcoin-cli`
 - install [python-bitcoinlib](https://pypi.org/project/python-bitcoinlib/) library for Python code

+The full code example can also be found in [this gist](https://gist.github.com/i0x0ff/a10cabee89a3cf9184511e8ea01b0ded).

 ### Lock coins using CTV